PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TeraSelfFarmer.md

 - Mode 1: Items only.
 Don't catch anything.
 - Mode 2: Catch everything using the specified ball.
+- Mode 3: Shiny hunt.

 Mode 2 will look to see if what you caught is shiny and will send notifications.

+Mode 3 will save the game before each raid.
+The it will catch everything and check for shiny.
+If it sees a shiny, it immediately stops the program.
+Because it saved the game prior to the raid, you can reset to recover the shiny raid which can then be re-hosted. (see [Auto-Hosting](AutoHost.md))

 ### Game Language: